kr7/dcnn-forecast/README.md

 conda install scikit-learn
 ```

-2. Download and extract the data

-(a) Download the data from http://www.timeseriesclassification.com/Downloads/Archives/Univariate2018_arff.zip
+2. Download the data from http://www.timeseriesclassification.com/Downloads/Archives/Univariate2018_arff.zip

-(b) Extract the zip file into the folder called "data" under the project's root folder
+3. Extract the zip file into the folder called "data" under the project's root folder

-3. Start jupyter notebook
+4. Start jupyter notebook

 In Anaconda Prompt (windows) or linux shell: